Search

 In today's era driven by systemic innovation, acquiring and integrating capabilities, know-how, and technologies has become an efficient route to growth and a strong alternative to internal research and product development.
 Acquisition and integration of ventures is an effective method for supplementing a product and business portfolio with the best available technology, as well as enter emerging markets, with speed.

 Companies that chose a venture acquisition strategy are challenged to rethink the role of R&D and knowledge management within their corporations, to fit the new offerings with the near-term strategic and operating portfolio, and to prepare a sales, manufacturing, and distribution organization.
 This challenge requires learning about priorities, markets, technologies, speed of product/service development, integration of achievement-oriented people, and cultural fit.
-"These challenges are viewed from the perspectives of acquiring management and the about-to-be-acquired entrepreneurial leader and organization.
-This is an art, not a science, and it is easier to develop as a plan than it is to implement.
-After all, the human element is a critical component of this process."1

-Google acquires innovative companies to diversify Into new areas or to add value to existing technologies and services.
+Google acquires innovative companies to diversify into new areas or to add value to existing technologies and services.

 Being Acquired

-Ideally, a company considering being acquired can first work with its corporate candidate to sample the relationship.
+Ideally, a startup company considering being acquired can first work with its corporate candidate to sample the relationship.
 One way of accomplishing this is by accepting a strategic investment.
 However, the benefits and the risks for both sides must be weighed carefully.
-Relationships don't always develop into the merger or the acquisition.

 Having a strategic investor is definitely a double-edged weapon.
 Before accepting corporate investments, companies should be sure that the investing company's agenda is consistent with theirs and be certain that they are prepared to manage conflicting agendas.
-Start-up companies must be sure to consider the universe or potential investors and what effect having one of those investors on their board will have on the others.

 Winning is not necessary achieved without partners and parents.
 Expand your search to the international marketplace.
 Prepare the team, as well as your investors, for the possibility of acquisition as means to realize the full potential of the company's entrepreneurial vision.